Why Mighty Writers

 By sticking close to our mission: to teach kids to think and write with clarity.

-When we succeed at doing that, we see self-esteem soar, grades improve and eyes fixed on the future.
+When kids spend time at Mighty Writers, their self-esteem soar, grades improve and their eyes become fixed on the future.

-We get kids thinking and writing with clarity through daily after-school writing academies at all our locations.
-Through writing classes nights and weekends.
-Teen scholar programs.
-And by putting a priority on college prep and college essay writing classes.
+We get kids thinking and writing with clarity through daily after-school writing academies at all our locations; through writing classes nights and weekends; via teen scholar programs; and by putting a high priority on post-high school prep and college essay writing classes.

 We don't do any of this alone.
 Over 400 of the city’s best creative minds (writers, teachers, journalists, etc.) volunteer and help us teach the hard work of writing to kids ages seven to 17 in seven Mighty Writers locations.